cartermjones/computer-networking-with-python/README.md

 Peer Name: ('127.0.0.1', 8080)

+Socket Family: INET

+Socket Type: STREAM

 Protocol: TCP

 HTTP Status: HTTP/1.0 200 OK

-Some Data
+--Some Data--

 RTT: 0.015ms

 It is important to note that the '/' character must be included in the file name, or else the server.py script will return a 404 File Not Found message.
 (While it can infer the '.' in the relative path, it doesn't infer the '/'.)
+Please also note that you must supply the IP address of the server (usually 127.0.0.1 for a locally-hosted test) and the port number.

 <b>Other Information of Note</b>